What is Cardiac Catheterization?

 The risk of heart disease in women increases after age 40 – especially after menopause.
 After age 50 when women reach natural menopause, heart disease risk increases manifold.
 The risk of heart disease increases in younger women who have undergone surgical menopause.

 Coronary arteries supply oxygenated and nutrients rich blood to the heart.
 The lumen of these arteries become narrow due to fat and plaque build-up over the years.
 This build-up of plaque gradually thickens and blood flow to the heart is blocked.
-This usually happen due to the break-down of plague and formation of clot.
+This usually happens due to the break-down of the plague and the formation of a clot.
 When this happens, a part of the heart muscle gets damaged.
-This is known as heart attack.
+This is known as a heart attack.
 Heart attack or myocardial infarction can be life-threatening.

 What is heart failure?

-Heart failure is a progressive condition in which heart becomes weak – and therefore, cannot pump enough blood to meet body’s demands.
-In some cases, heart cannot pump with enough force or heart cannot fill with enough blood – some people have both the issues.
+Heart failure is a progressive condition in which the heart becomes weak – and therefore, cannot pump enough blood to meet the body’s demands.
+In some cases, the heart cannot pump with enough force or the heart cannot fill with enough blood – some people have both issues.
 In either case heart failure is a serious condition that needs medical intervention.
-The heart pumping activity gradually becomes weaker over time.
+The heart-pumping activity gradually becomes weaker over time.
 Therefore, it is a progressive condition.
 The risk factors for heart failure are ischemic heart disease, diabetes and high blood pressure.